AppImage/docs.appimage.org/source/user-guide/troubleshooting/fuse.rst

 I get some errors related to something called "FUSE"
 ====================================================

-Most AppImages require the second version of a Linux technology called *Filesystem in Userspace*, or short *FUSE*.
-Many systems ship with a working FUSE 2 setup out of the box.
-However, if yours doesn't, your AppImage might write the following message to the console:
+:ref:`Older AppImages <new-generation-appimages>` that haven't been created with the new static runtime yet require FUSE 2, the second version of a Linux technology called *Filesystem in Userspace*, to be installed on the system.
+As many systems don't ship with FUSE 2 out of the box anymore, such AppImages might write the following or a similar message to the console:

 .. code-block:: text

-   AppImages require FUSE to run.
+   Cannot mount AppImage, please check your FUSE setup.
    You might still be able to extract the contents of this AppImage if you run it with the --appimage-extract option.
    See https://github.com/AppImage/AppImageKit/wiki/FUSE
    for more information

 In this case, you need to :ref:`install FUSE 2 <install-fuse>` manually or use a workaround to run AppImages without FUSE.
-This page explains on how to do this.
+This page explains how to do this.

+..
+   Add
+   You should also ask the application author to use a modern AppImage creation tool (which uses the new static runtime) so users don't have to manually install any dependencies anymore. after the main AppImage creation tools (especially linuxdeploy) started using the new static runtime.

 |fuse_docker|